scala/scala-swing/README.md

   - When using Scala 2.11, you can use the Scala swing 2.0.x releases on JDK 6 or newer.
   - Scala 2.12 requires you to use JDK 8 (that has nothing to do with scala-swing).

 The reason to have two versions is to allow for binary incompatible changes.
-Also, some java-swing classes were generified in JDK 7 (see [SI-3634](https://issues.scala-lang.org/browse/SI-3634)) and require the scala-swing soruces to be adjusted.
+Also, some java-swing classes were generified in JDK 7 (see [SI-3634](https://issues.scala-lang.org/browse/SI-3634)) and require the scala-swing sources to be adjusted.

 ## API documentation (Scaladoc)